Company Benefits and Retention: It’s More Than Just Retirement Plans and Insurance

 In the title of this blog, I allude that insurance and 401ks aren’t important.
 I want to clarify that these are very important, but with the tightening labor market and the fact that insurance benefits are now required for full-time staff, employers must do more to attract and retain the best workforce.
 Providing great benefits is only one of many ways to attain and retain employees.

-If you are interested in learning more about what your company can do to attract, train, and retain employees, consider taking our free Talent Survey at EDSItalentsurvey.com.
+If you are interested in learning more about what your company can do to attract, train, and retain employees, consider taking The EDSI Talent Assessment.